 Employees must complete a Request for Outside Commitment form to obtain the required approval.

 Individuals are expected to disclose the nature of a consulting relationship if the individual qualified for authorship of a resulting research publication during the course of the outside professional commitment.
 Such disclosure will typically appear in an authorship note or the acknowledgment section of a publication, e.g.: “During initial phases of this work, Professor NAME received compensation as a consultant to COMPANY.”

 Written Consulting Agreements

-Violations of this policy include, but are not limited to: failing to file a REPA or request prior approval using a ROC; filing an incomplete, erroneous, or misleading REPA or ROC; failing to provide additional information as required by the approving authority; or non-compliance with any of the Restrictions outlined above.
+Violations of this policy include, but are not limited to: failing to request prior approval when the approval threshold has been met or exceeded; engaging in an activity that creates a conflict of commitment; or non-compliance with any of the restrictions stated above.
 Violations may result in denial of approval for consulting activities and also may be the basis for employee discipline, up to and including termination, depending on the nature and circumstances of the violation.
 Any discipline imposed will follow the applicable Board of Regents and administrative policies and procedures for the individual’s employment classification.

-This policy implements Board of Regents Policy: Outside Consulting and Other Commitments.
-This policy provides specifics on outside professional commitment thresholds, time limitations, reporting requirements, and their relationship to Board of Regents Policy: Individual Conflicts of Interest.
+This policy implements Board of Regents Policy: Outside Consulting and Other Commitments (PDF).
+This policy provides specifics on outside professional commitment thresholds, time limitations, reporting requirements, and their relationship to Board of Regents Policy: Individual Conflicts of Interest (PDF).

 Full-time faculty and full-time academic professional and administrative (P&A) employees are compensated for full-time professional effort for the University.
 However, outside professional commitments can be positive contributors to fulfilling University responsibilities.
 The University recognizes that, through consulting and other relationships with government, industry, not-for-profit organizations, and others outside the University, its employees can make valuable contributions off campus while enhancing their expertise in their discipline.